T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Method

 \subsection{Attack Method}

-The goal of our method is to construct adversarial prompts $X'$ by introducing minimal perturbations to the original prompt $X$, such that the objective function $f$ is minimized while preserving semantic and formal similarity.
-Among the four basic text editing operations, \ie, substitution, reordering, insertion, and deletion, reordering has a limited impact on attack effectiveness.
-Similarly, deleting non-critical words has a limited effect, while the deletion of important words violates the constraint of minimal perturbation.
+The goal of our attack methods is to construct an adversarial prompt $X'$ that maximizes the attack loss $\mathcal{L}$, \ie, that minimizes the semantic or temporal score of the generated video.
+The perturbation applied to the original prompt $X$ is kept minimal, so that $X'$ preserves both semantic and formal similarity to $X$.
+Among the four fundamental text editing operations, \ie, substitution, reordering, insertion, and deletion, reordering yields marginal attack effectiveness.
+Similarly, deleting non-critical words produces negligible impact, while the deletion of important words violates the minimal perturbation constraint.
 Therefore, we focus on two word-level adversarial attack strategies: the substitution attack (T2VAttack-S) and the insertion attack (T2VAttack-I).
 Both strategies are designed to ensure that adversarial prompts remain semantically consistent and formally natural, while effectively degrading the semantic fidelity or temporal dynamics of the generated videos.